Noty8udod/osu-medal-pack-collections/README.md

 ---

+## Optional bonus: Iconic and Notable osu!
+Maps

+This release also includes an optional curated collection:

+`Iconic_and_Notable_osu_Maps_v1.0.osdb`

+This collection is separate from the medal pack collections.
+It is for players who want a cleaner way to explore recognizable osu! maps, older community staples, score-history maps, and other maps that helped shape different parts of the game.

+It is meant for anyone who wants a more organized route into osu! map history, whether they are newer, returning, intermediate, experienced, or have simply never gone digging through older maps and community references before.

+It includes themed collections for maps associated with older legends, leaderboard history, stamina culture, jump training, tech mapping, Loved chaos, and other recognizable parts of osu! history.

+Important:

+- This is optional.
+- This is not required for medal hunting.
+- This Slots cleanly into the bottom of the Medal Packs
+- This is not an official osu! beatmap pack.
+- This is subjective and curated, not a complete historical archive.
+- This does not include `.osz` files.
+- This is collection metadata only.

+Recommended file:

+`Iconic_and_Notable_osu_Maps_v1.0.osdb`

+Backup file:

+`Iconic_and_Notable_osu_Maps_v1.0_collections.db`

+---

 ## Lazer import

 There is currently no direct `.osdb` or `collections.db` import flow inside osu!lazer.
-The cleanest approach is to import into osu! (stable) first, then import your stable data into lazer.
+The cleanest approach is to import into osu! stable first, then import your stable data into lazer.

 **Steps:**

-1. Install osu! (stable) if you do not already have it.
+1. Install osu! stable if you do not already have it.
-2. Launch osu! (stable) once, you do not need to sign in.
+2. Launch osu! stable once.
+You do not need to sign in.
 3. Create at least one test collection in stable so the collection database exists.
 4. Close stable.
 5. Import these collections into stable using one of the following: